OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

 ## Defining site scope settings

-This document traces the process of defining and implementing and individual site setting for a live orchard module that can be added to your site to enable the webservice known as 'AddThis': [Content Sharing](http://orchardsharing.codeplex.com/):
+This document traces the process of defining and implementing and individual site setting for a live orchard module that can be added to your site to enable the webservice known as 'AddThis' [Content Sharing](http://orchardsharing.codeplex.com/)

 The specific goal being **"to store my AddThis service login cedentials so that all share bars across the site will be able to access my account"**